netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- back

 # Changes (to be deleted by RFC Editor)

+## From version 01 to 02
+- Enhanced Terminology and moved it up in the document.
+- Changed namespaces and module names to map WGLC comments.

 ## From version 00 to 01
 - Added Security considerations